 So what can you do to ensure that the content you offer users is always relevant?

 First up you can groom your site – Ensure that your moderation process is looking for and dealing with duplicates and missing/low quality pictures.
 With automation you can easily catch ads that lack content.
-This might already be part of your current process, but take a minute to see if you are really addressing all irrelevant ads and think about how you are dealing with them once they are identified.
+This might already be part of your current process, but take a minute to see if you are addressing all irrelevant ads and think about how you deal with them once they are identified.
 Are your moderation actions upping the overall relevancy score of your site?

 Engaging users to ensure better relevancy can be part of the solution.
 You can educate users who post low quality ads by sending them an email informing them of the benefits of adding more details every time they post something.